3. Understanding Spatial Indexes

 Shortcuts: Part 1 Part 2

-In which we go even deeper into Python programming, and learn how to optimise our spatial queries using a spatial index
+In which we learn how to create our own functions, and how to optimise our spatial queries using a spatial index

 Part 1